openscaler-training/docker-K8s-Training/KCA - Foundation/CNCF & Linux Foundation/1 - CNCF K8S Certification path.md

 			"y": 80,
 			"strokeColor": "#000000",
 			"backgroundColor": "black",
-			"width": 788,
+			"width": 1295,
 			"height": 25,
 			"seed": 481243270,
 			"groupIds": [],
 			"strokeSharpness": "sharp",
 			"boundElements": null,
-			"updated": 1670887498544,
+			"updated": 1670887720219,
 			"link": null,
 			"locked": false,
 			"fontSize": 20,
 			"fontFamily": 1,
-			"text": "easy going intro to Linux system (Ubuntu desktop) to get you familied with it. ", "rawText": "easy going intro to Linux system (Ubuntu desktop) to get you familied with it. ", "baseline": 18,
+			"text": "the Linux knowledge shared in this course make you manage K8S in ease you feel you know what going on. highly recommending it   ", "rawText": "the Linux knowledge shared in this course make you manage K8S in ease you feel you know what going on. highly recommending it   ", "baseline": 18,
 			"textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "easy going intro to Linux system (Ubuntu desktop) to get you familied with it. " }
+			"originalText": "the Linux knowledge shared in this course make you manage K8S in ease you feel you know what going on. highly recommending it   "
+		}
 	],
 	"appState": {